 It landed on the National Register when California highway construction threatened its existence.
 Docents provide guided tours of the home, including Mediterranean gardens and an exhibit/learning center.
 You can find this terrific art museum in neighboring Alta Loma.

 Address: 217 S. Lemon Ave, Ontario, CA 91761

-The fine art museum serves the Inland Empire area of California with exhibits and educational events on all types of works of art, but with a special focus on California watercolors and regional artists, such as female artists of the Pomona Valley.
+The fine art museum serves the Inland Empire area of California with exhibits and educational events on all types of art, focusing on California watercolors and regional artists, such as female artists of the Pomona Valley.

-See Related: Best and Fun Things to Do in Jamestown, California
+See Related: Things to Do in Jamestown, California

 4. Ontario Museum of History and Art

 Address: 225 S Euclid Ave, Ontario, CA 91762

 The Ontario Museum of History and Art collects, preserves, and interprets the history of Ontario and the surrounding region through exhibitions, workshops, and events.
 Housed in a historic municipal building, the museum’s architecture contributes to the value of visiting this attraction.